 That said, the best therapists DO have a model of therapy they are passionate about and masterful in implementing.
 They are structured, but flexible in their approach, taking the particular needs and capacities of each person into account.
 This group of therapists tends to be ambitious and will challenge themselves and their patients to face difficult truths and, in so doing, get the best results.

 So if you are depressed, find a good therapist!
-If you are having an “average” problem, like feeling blue after a break up, but are otherwise doing well, an “average” therapist can help you.
-However, if you are seriously depressed, have a history of re-current depression, and have trouble in many areas, including self care, relationships and your work life, you need to seek out a “supershrink”.
+If you are having an “average” problem, like feeling blue after a breakup, but are otherwise doing well, an “average” therapist can help you.
+However, if you are seriously depressed, have a history of recurrent depression, and have trouble in many areas, including self-care, relationships and work-life, you need to seek out a “supershrink”.
 Get referrals from people you trust and set up a consultation before committing to treatment.
-For more information, check out my books and videos at www.istdpnortheast.com.
-Research on ISTDP and treatment resistant depression can be found at www.istdp.ca.

 Dr. Coughlin is at the forefront of clinical research into therapeutic change.
 Intensive Short-Term Dynamic Psychotherapy (ISDTP) is a scientifically validated method of psychotherapy which dramatically accelerates the process of change, so that patients see measurable results within weeks and months, rather than years.